Beta · Now live on Windows

 Download DOA for Windows and create a free account.
 Takes about a minute.

-Step 02 📋
+Step 02

 Set up your prescription

-Enter the values from your glasses — SPH, CYL, AXIS, or ADD.
+Enter the values from your glasses: SPH, CYL, AXIS, or ADD.
 DOA builds your display profile from these.

-Step 03 👁️
+Step 03

 Use DOA for at least 60 seconds

 Turn on the display adjustment and use your screen normally for at least one minute.
-Browse, read, work — whatever you'd normally do.
+Browse, read, work, whatever you'd normally do.

-Step 04 💬
+Step 04

-Turn it off — a feedback prompt appears
+Turn it off, and a prompt appears

-7 days of Premium — unlocked instantly
+7 days of Premium, unlocked instantly

 The moment you submit your feedback, 7 days of Premium are added to your account automatically.
 No coupon, no waiting, no card needed.
 You can earn this once every 30 days.

-Download DOA →
+Download DOA

-Common questions,
+Common questions, straight answers.

 DOA works with most standard glasses prescriptions including near-sightedness, far-sightedness, astigmatism, and reading glasses.
 Very strong prescriptions may see less improvement depending on your screen's resolution and size.
 The free tier lets you try it with no commitment.

-No — DOA adjusts your screen display, not your eyesight.
+No. DOA adjusts your screen display, not your eyesight.
 It's designed for screen use only.
-You'd still need glasses for everything else — driving, reading printed text, and anything away from your screen.
+You'd still need glasses for everything else: driving, reading printed text, and anything away from your screen.

-No. DOA is a display accessibility tool — it adjusts how your screen looks.
+No. DOA is a display accessibility tool.
+It adjusts how your screen looks.
 It is not a medical device, is not regulated as one, and does not treat, diagnose, or replace any professional eye care.
 If you have concerns about your eyesight, please see a qualified eye care professional.

 Currently Windows 10 and 11 only. macOS and Linux support are planned for the future.

-No. DOA only adjusts your screen — it has no effect on your actual eyesight.
+No. DOA only adjusts your screen.
+It has no effect on your actual eyesight.
 It's a tool for making your screen easier to use when you don't have your glasses on.
 It cannot improve, treat, or change your vision in any way.

 More FAQs